Shakespeare in Love: Historical inaccuracies

 The film is "not constrained by worries about literary or historical accuracy" and includes anachronisms such as a reference to Virginia tobacco plantations, at a time before the Colony of Virginia existed.
-A leading character is an Earl of Wessex, a title which in Shakespeare's time had not existed for over 500 years.
 Queen Elizabeth I never entered a public theatre, as she does in the film.
 Between Romeo and Juliet and Twelfth Night, Shakespeare wrote ten other plays over a period of six years.
-Another historical liberty concerns the central theme of Shakespeare struggling to create the story of Romeo and Juliet, as in real life he simply adapted an existing story for theatre.
+Another historical liberty concerns the central theme of Shakespeare's struggle to create the story of Romeo and Juliet, whereas in real life he simply adapted an existing story.
 Arthur Brooke translated the Italian verse tale The Tragical History of Romeus and Juliet into English in 1562, 32 years before Shakespeare's Romeo and Juliet.

+A leading character is an Earl of Wessex, a title which in Shakespeare's time had not existed for over 500 years.
+The Sunday Telegraph reported that Prince Edward, Elizabeth II's third son, was drawn to the earldom of Wessex, which became his title upon marriage, after watching the film and seeing the character.

 Reception

-Janet Maslin made the film an "NYT Critics' Pick", calling it "pure enchantment".
-According to Maslin, "Gwyneth Paltrow, in her first great, fully realized starring performance, makes a heroine so breathtaking that she seems utterly plausible as the playwright's guiding light."
-Roger Ebert, who gave the film four stars out of four, wrote: "The contemporary feel of the humor (like Shakespeare's coffee mug, inscribed 'Souvenir of Stratford-Upon-Avon') makes the movie play like a contest between Masterpiece Theatre and Mel Brooks.
-Then the movie stirs in a sweet love story, juicy court intrigue, backstage politics and some lovely moments from Romeo and Juliet...
-Is this a movie or an anthology?
-I didn't care.
-I was carried along by the wit, the energy and a surprising sweetness."

-Rotten Tomatoes gives the film a 92% approval rating based on 141 critical reviews, with an average rating of 8.30/10.
-The website's critical consensus states: "Endlessly witty, visually rapturous, and sweetly romantic, Shakespeare in Love is a delightful romantic comedy that succeeds on nearly every level."
-On Metacritic, the film holds a score of 87 out of 100 based on 33 critical reviews, indicating "universal acclaim".
+Box office

 Shakespeare in Love was among 1999's box office number-one films in the United Kingdom.
-The U.S. box office reached over $100 million; including the box office from the rest of the world, the film took in over $289 million.
+The American and Canadian box office reached over $100 million and in the United Kingdom it grossed $34 million; including the box office from the rest of the world, the film took in over $289 million.